Uniqueness of Ricci flow with scaling invariant estimates: Some Preliminaries on Ricci flows

 and thus

 for some $C_n>0$.
 The assertion follows by choosing $\e_1$ sufficiently small.
 The second inequality is similar by using

 This completes the proof. \end{proof}

-We now prove higher order estimate of $h$.
-When $\tilde g(t)$ is of bounded curvature, this is standard, see \cite{Shi1989,Simon2002}.
-We show that the same is true if the curvature of $\tilde g(t)$ is scaling invariant.
+We now establish higher order estimate of $h$.
+When $\tilde g(t)$ has bounded curvature, this is standard, see \cite{Shi1989,Simon2002}.
+We show that the same conclusion holds when the curvature of $\tilde g(t)$ satisfies only scaling invariant bounds.

-\begin{lma} There exists $\e_2(n)>0$ such that the following holds: Let $(N,\tilde g(t))$ be a smooth solution to the Ricci flow (not necessarily complete) on $[0,T]$ and $x_0\in N$ such that \begin{enumerate} \item $B_{\tilde g(0)}(x_0,4)\Subset N$; \item $|\Rm(\tilde g(t))|\leq \a t^{-1}$ on $N\times (0,T]$. \end{enumerate} If $\hat g(t)$ is a smooth solution to the Ricci-DeTurck flow with respect to $\tilde g(t)$ on $N^m\times [0,T]$ so that
+\begin{lma} There exists $ 10^{-2}>\e_2(n)>0$ such that the following holds: Let $(N,\tilde g(t))$ be a smooth solution to the Ricci flow (not necessarily complete) on $[0,T]$ and $x_0\in N$ such that \begin{enumerate} \item $B_{\tilde g(0)}(x_0,4)\Subset N$; \item $|\Rm(\tilde g(t))|\leq \a t^{-1}$ on $N\times (0,T]$. \end{enumerate} If $\hat g(t)$ is a smooth solution to the Ricci-DeTurck flow with respect to $\tilde g(t)$ on $N^m\times [0,T]$ so that

 on $N\times [0,T]$.
 Then for all $k\in\mathbb{N}$, there exists $\hat L_k(n,\a,k),\hat S_k(n,\a,k)>0$ such that for all $(x,t)\in B_{\tilde g(0)}(x_0,1)\times (0,T\wedge \hat S_k]$,